rixed/ramen/rmadmin/dashboard/README.md

 Members of "dashboard/"
 -----------------------

+- DashboardSelector: A widget to pick a dashboard.

 - DashboardWindow: A mere window containing only a Dashboard.

 - Dashboard: A dashboard QWidget.
 Dashboards are made of DashboardWidget.